alexandra-staniland/alexandra-staniland/README.md

 - 👋 Hi, I’m @alexandra-staniland
 - 👀 I’m interested in ...
 Scala/Functional Programming/Spark/AWS/Kafka/Akka/Cats
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... more about mental health
 - 💞️ I’m looking to collaborate on ...
 Scala
 - 📫 How to reach me ... alexandra.staniland@signify-tech.com